Women in Soccer

 - Leduc – April 15, 2018 (Best Western Premier Denham Inn & Suites)/ Leduc Recreation Centre)

 This event featured top-notch leadership, coaching, and referee development sessions designed to empower and inspire female leaders.

 - Keynote speech and custom coaching session – We were thrilled to welcome keynote speaker, Andrea Neil to the conference.
-She’s a former Canadian Women’s National Team Player, Canada Sports Hall of Fame inductee, and USSF National ‘B’ Licensed and UEFA ‘A’ Licensed coach.
-Andrea, also lead an on-field coaching session, and is both a highly skilled coach and passionate leader on the topic of sport and its role in character development among girls and women.
+Andrea is a former Canadian Women’s National Team Player, Canada Sports Hall of Fame inductee, and USSF National ‘B’ Licensed and UEFA ‘A’ Licensed coach.
+Andrea also lead a custom coaching session for participants.
+She is both a highly skilled coach and passionate leader on the topic of sport and its role in character development among girls and women.

 - Female Initiated Referee Strategies and Techniques (F.I.R.S.T.) – Practical game management techniques were taught by experienced female instructors (North: Melissa Sargent, Jaimelia Turner and South: Laurie Darvill, Anne McAlduff)

 - Intercultural Communication Skills Training – In this custom session, participants learned to build awareness about cultural values and biases and strategies they can integrate when coaching, officiating, playing, or other roles to combat them in their daily life; led by Stacey Busse, Bow Valley College School of Global Access, who has 15 years’ experience facilitating these workshops.

 - NCCP Mentorship Module – This training reaffirmed and strengthened the abilities and skills of a mentor, while expanding upon the mentor’s knowledge of the mentorship process, led by CAL Facilitator: Jim Loughlin, LED Facilitator: Jackie Cool, NCCP Master Coach Developers

 - CAAWS combined Leading with Confidence/Women on Boards Workshop – This engaging workshop showed participants how to strengthen their leadership skills and provided information about what being on a board looks like and the positive impact they can make on one; led by CAL Facilitator, Lea Wiens, Sport for Life Consultant with 20+ years’ experience and LED Facilitator, Karen Melnyk, who has 25+ years’ experience in leadership training

 The 2017 Women in Soccer was held in Red Deer on May 5-7, 2017.